-Toyota Camry owners have reported 28 problems related to brake pedal and linkage (under the service brakes category).
+Toyota Camry owners have reported 31 problems related to brake pedal and linkage (under the service brakes category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Toyota Camry based on all problems reported for the Camry.

 S10 appropriate handling- letter to the secretary from regarding concerns about Toyota safety

 the consumer stated the accelerator and brake pedal were designed too close together.